Field Note · Operating Economics

 In 2021, when I was planning what would eventually become PF TECH, I put together a capital budget for building TERN.
 Product development alone: north of $300,000.
 That was before marketing, sales infrastructure, operational overhead, or the cost of managing the business itself.
 Those were separate line items, each requiring either hired staff or paid agencies.

-I looked at that number and concluded the timeline was "someday, if the organization achieves significant scale."
+I looked at that number and concluded the timeline was "someday, if the organisation achieves significant scale."
 A real plan, but a slow one.

 By 2025, I had built the core of what that plan described.
-The product development estimate did not decrease.
-It essentially disappeared.
+The product development estimate essentially disappeared.
 And it turns out that development speed is actually the least interesting part of what happened.

 The Numbers That Actually Matter